 Chronic Fatigue Syndrome Causes

-Subsequent case definitions have been proposed—including one adapted for children and adolescents While they share features with the 1994 definition, they also differ in the emphasis given to symptoms and severity.
-So as further research is conducted, the CDC cites the 1994 case definition:
+Researchers have proposed various other CFS case definitions subsequent to the 1994 study.
+While they share features with the earlier definition, they also differ in the emphasis given to symptoms and severity.
+So while further research is conducted, the CDC continues to cite the 1994 case definition:

 “Chronic fatigue syndrome is a debilitating and complex disorder characterized by intense fatigue that is not improved by bed rest and that may be worsened by physical activity or mental exertion.
 People with CFS often function at a substantially lower level of activity than they were capable of before they became ill.”

 The CDC case definition goes on discuss the challenge of finding a chronic fatigue syndrome cause: